 Bolt Threads, originally named Refactored Materials, was founded in 2009 by Dan Widmaier, David Breslauer, and Ethan Mirsky to use biotechnological innovation to create materials.
 Dan Widmaier initially developed this idea during his Ph.D. in Chemical Biology.
 The company has since grown to a team of nearly 100 employees.

-The company’s first material is their spider silk product Microsilk (Profile of Bolt Threads - Microsilk).
-They recently expanded into making alternative leather from mycelium.
-Bolt Threads and Ecovative, the creator of the Mylo IP, have been involved in a lawsuit over their license and assignment agreement since 2019.
+The company’s first material was their spider silk product Microsilk (Profile of Bolt Threads - Microsilk).
+They recently expanded into making alternative leather from mycelium and began producing their B-Silk Protein for use in cosmetics and personal care.

 Mylo is a leather alternative made from mycelium.

 Bolt Threads licensed technology from the New York-based company, Evocative, which originally used mycelium to create packaging as an alternative to styrofoam.
 Like other mycelium leathers, Bolt Threads grows the mycelium for Mylo on agricultural waste.
 By controlling temperature and humidity, they control the growth into a dense mat of interconnected cells.
 The mycelium mat is tanned and dyed without chromium and then imprinted with a pattern to create the final material.

 Mylo is likely more sustainable than animal leathers and petroleum-based alternatives in a number of measures.
 Mylo can be produced in a matter of days compared to years for animal leather.
 The process of making Mylo does not involve raising livestock, and likely uses less water and fewer chemicals than animal leathers and petroleum-based alternatives.
 The company intends to produce a lifecycle analysis of Mylo prior to large scale commercial rollout.

 Bolt Threads states that Mylo has a soft, warm feel and is durable and abrasion-resistant.